 Session Handling Configuration in Integration Flow

-Many integration scenarios use one or several HTTP based outbound calls.
+Many integration scenarios use one or several HTTP based outbound calls from SAP Cloud Platform Integration.
 For some scenarios re-using sessions across several calls can be useful to improve performance or to connect to a server keeping a state (stateful service).

 What is a Session and why Could Re-Use Make Sense?